3 Earth models

 3.2.3 The ECEF and Other Reference Frames for the Ellipsoid of Revolution

-In the case of the ellipsoid of revolution, we use an ECEF (Earth-Centered, Earth-Fixed) reference frame similar to the spherical model.
+In the case of the ellipsoid of revolution, we use an ECEF reference frame similar to the spherical model.
 Its system of axes is noted here \(Ox_ey_ez_e\), with a base of orthonormal vectors \((\overrightarrow{\imath}_e, \overrightarrow{\jmath}_e, \overrightarrow{k}_e)\).
 For calculation purposes, we will also use an orthonormal reference frame \((\overrightarrow{\imath}_m, \overrightarrow{\jmath}_m, \overrightarrow{k}_e)\) obtained by a rotation of angle \(\lambda\) around the polar axis \(z_e\).
 The vectors \(\overrightarrow{\imath}_m\) and \(\overrightarrow{k}_e\) are thus in the meridian plane passing through \(N\) (and \(P\)).
 We will denote \(Ox_my_mz_e\) the associated axis system.

 3.2.4 Coordinates of a Point on the Ellipsoid